 Part II (only for national measures): supporting information for SEA

-At the MSCG meeting of 12 October the draft document ‘Reporting on Programmes of Measures (Art.
+At the DIKE meeting of 12 October the draft document ‘Reporting on Programmes of Measures (Art.
 13) and on exceptions (Art.
 14) for the Marine Strategy Framework Directive’ was presented that further elaborates on the reporting requirements of PoMs.
 The template measure fact sheets developed under the ARCADIS MSFD support project are still in line with the guidelines given in this revised version.

 Coordinated and/or joint measures to tackle transboundary issues